Pioneer 10: Spacecraft design

-The Pioneer 10 bus measures 36 cm deep and with six 76 cm long panels forming the hexagonal structure.
-The bus houses propellant to control the orientation of the probe and eight of the eleven scientific instruments.
-The equipment compartment lay within an aluminum honeycomb structure to provide protection from meteoroids.
-A layer of insulation, consisting of aluminized mylar and kapton blankets, provides passive thermal control.
-Heat was generated by the dissipation of 70 to 120 watts (W) from the electrical components inside the compartment.
-The heat range was maintained within the operating limits of the equipment by means of louvers located below the mounting platform.
-The spacecraft had a launch mass of about 260 kg.
+The Pioneer 10 spacecraft bus is a hexagonal structure 36 cm deep, with six panels, each 76 cm long.
+It houses the propellant system used for attitude control and contains eight of the spacecraft's 11 scientific instruments.
+The equipment compartment is enclosed in an aluminum honeycomb structure that provides protection against meteoroid impacts.
+Passive thermal control is provided by multilayer insulation made of aluminized Mylar and Kapton blankets.
+Heat generated by the spacecraft's electronics, ranging from 70 to 120 watts (W), was dissipated through louvers beneath the mounting platform, which maintained the equipment within its operating temperature limits.
+At launch, the spacecraft had a mass of about 260 kg.

-At launch, the spacecraft carried 36 kg of liquid hydrazine monopropellant in a 42 cm diameter spherical tank.
-Orientation of the spacecraft is maintained with six 4.5 N, hydrazine thrusters mounted in three pairs.
-Pair one maintained a constant spin-rate of 4.8 rpm, pair two controlled the forward thrust, and pair three controlled the attitude.
-The attitude pair were used in conical scanning maneuvers to track Earth in its orbit.
-Orientation information was also provided by a star sensor able to reference Canopus, and two Sun sensors.
+Pioneer 10 carried 36 kg of liquid hydrazine monopropellant in a spherical tank 42 cm in diameter.
+Its orientation was controlled by six 4.5 N hydrazine thrusters arranged in three pairs.
+One pair maintained the spacecraft's spin rate of 4.8 rpm, another provided trajectory correction maneuvers, and the third controlled attitude adjustments.
+The attitude thrusters also performed conical scanning maneuvers, allowing the spacecraft to maintain communication with Earth throughout the mission.
+Attitude information was provided by a star tracker that used Canopus as a reference, and by two Sun sensors.